Kia Sportage: First generation (NB; 1993)

 The first-generation Kia Sportage was developed with a Mazda Bongo engineering base platform.
 It shares many mechanical components such as the engine, transmissions (early versions), and differentials with the Mazda line of vehicles.
-This was during Kia's alliance with Ford and Mazda, which involved Ford/Mazda providing technology and Kia providing inexpensive manufacturing facilities for Ford.
+This was during Kia's alliance with Ford and Mazda, which involved Ford/Mazda providing technology and Kia providing inexpensive manufacturing facilities for Ford Company.

 From 1995 to 1998, the Sportage was built by Karmann in Germany; European buyers received German-built versions in that period, while the rest of the world received South Korean-built versions.
 It was launched in Asia in July 1993 and European sales started two years later.

 The Sportage was sold in either a five-door SUV or a three-door soft-top convertible.
 Kia initially developed the wagon in standard length form, but in circa 1996, the company released an extended length version.
 This stretched model—mainly sold in Asian markets under the name "Sportage Grand", but also as the "Grand Wagon"—featured a 305 mm longer body utilizing the same wheelbase, an increase in luggage capacity from 1570 to 2220 L, and the relocation of the spare wheel from the tailgate to underneath the floor.

-Kia offered three Mazda-sourced engines in the Sportage, beginning with the 2.0-liter FE DOHC inline-four gasoline unit producing 128 hp and the 2.0-liter RF inline-four diesel rated at 82 hp.
-Diesel-engined models were mostly restricted to European markets, as was the more basic single overhead camshaft (SOHC) version of the 2.0-liter FE gasoline inline-four.
-Delivering 117 hp, this gasoline engine was available from 2000 onwards.
-In North America, the 2.0-liter FE DOHC engine produced 130 hp and had optional four-wheel drive.
+Kia offered three Mazda-sourced engines in the Sportage, beginning with the 2.0-litre FE DOHC inline-four petrol unit producing 128 hp and the 2.0-litre RF inline-four diesel rated at 82 hp.
+Diesel-engined models were mostly restricted to European markets, as was the more basic single overhead camshaft (SOHC) version of the 2.0-litre FE petrol inline-four.
+Delivering 117 hp, this petrol engine was available from 2000 onwards.
+In North America, the 2.0-litre FE DOHC engine produced 130 hp and had optional four-wheel drive.
 The 1997 model year Kia Sportage was the world's first production vehicle to be equipped with a knee airbag.

 This first-generation model (1993–2002) sold in low numbers, even domestically in South Korea, and models after Hyundai's 1998 partial takeover of Kia (1997–2002) were recalled twice for rear wheels dismounting while driving.
 The first-generation Sportage was discontinued in South Korea in 2002, and in North America after the 2002 model year.
 By 2003, most international markets had discontinued the Sportage range, although it remained on sale in some developing countries until its second-generation replacement arrived in 2005.

 The Kia Sportage scored the lowest possible result in the Australian ANCAP crash tests – one star out of five.
 As well as a failure of the seat belts, the vehicle structure collapsed.